Sah-Rahul/FullStack--Journey/REACT-JS/Day-04/README.md

-# ⚛️ React State & Icons Demo Project
+# ⚛️ React State & Icons

 This project demonstrates how to use **React State (`useState`)** to manage data inside components, and how to use **Icons** in a React app (using `react-icons` package).